jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 2. The aggregation parameter MUST specify the last level of the VIDPF tree (i.e., `level` MUST be `Vidpf.BITS-1`).

-> OPEN ISSUE Figure out if these requirements are strict enough.
+> TODO Figure out if these requirements are strict enough.
 We may need to
 > tighten aggregation parameter validity if we find out that aggregating at the
 > same level more than once is not safe.